 The first and the most basic aspect of selling comic books is to determine the price.
 Whether you plan to sell, trade, or flip your comic book, their actual worth plays an important role because it will help you make up your mind about how much you are going to get or what your asking price should be.
 Well, you cannot estimate your comic book’s actual value in just one day.
 The market tends to fluctuate, and the worth of a comic book is always subject to change.
 It is also possible that the same comic book can be sold for a price far greater than its market value, or it can have no buyer at all.
 Always remember, “the actual value of your comic book depends on how much someone is willing to pay for it.”

 The simplest and easiest way to determine the actual worth of your comic books is to use a comic book price guide.
 There are a lot of these guides out there that tell you the worth of a comic book in your desired grade.
 The best comic book price guide is the Overstreet Price Guide.
 The Overstreet is considered the Holy Grail and Bible of all the comic book price guides out there.
 It is a must-have for all comic book collectors.
+This guide features everything whether it is the price of comic books in your desired grades.
 This price guide is easy to use and understand; it even contains detailed descriptions of the grades to make it easy for raw comic book owners to grade their own books.

 However, based on current market fluctuations and demand, Overstreet’s biggest disadvantage is that it is published annually and does not account for the monthly fluctuations in the pricing of different comic books.
-If you are looking for a ture up-to-date price guide, we recommend an Online comic price guide.
+Other than that, always consider that the price of your comic book depends on how much someone is willing to pay for it.
+It is possible that you may get a higher price as compared to the price mentioned in the guide or you get an offer that is absolutely baseline or no one offers you to buy your comic book even at a low price/ If you are looking for a true up-to-date price guide, we recommend an Online comic price guide.
 These price guides are free of cost and usually up to date when it comes to the pricing of a comic book.
+However, Just don’t get your hopes high.
+These guides are there to provide you an insight into how much your comic book’s worth should be, Not how much someone is willing to pay for it.

 The different comic book ages